Pitchstep/web/README.md

 you can make your URLs SUPER SHORT with SiFT!

 ### Latest update
-SuperShort 1.0 - Just released!
+SuperShort 1.1PT - Currently in prototype.

 ### Important
 URL shortening is currently disabled.